zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/retail-segmentation/Running-Notebook/running-notebook.md

-# Lab: Running the Notebook
+# Lab 3: Running the Notebook

 ## Introduction